natebarksdale/natebarksdale.github.io/src/content/blog/2010-11-11-about-complaining.md

 The best way to complain is to make things

---James Murphy, quoted at [swissmiss Originally published at [culture-making.com](http://www.culture-making.com)
+--James Murphy, quoted at [swissmiss